 How Do You Measure the Success of a Demand Generation Campaign?

-Figure out what you want to know before you take any action.
-Determine your goals beforehand.
 A few metrics that you can use to define your KPIs are:

 - Number of meetings generated

 - Sales pipeline value